whitezhang/Research/BML/README.md

     cut_ratio: 1 alpha: 100 Average accuracy, train:  0.854135350319 test:  0.850465387797
 ```

 The following outputs is obtained by feature discretization and combination.
 It is easily to know that all of the models are overfitting, expect SVM with RBF kernel.
 Within LR model, even using l2 regularization term can not solve overfitting.
-So the main problem is not about the model, but the data itself. discretization is useful in same cases, not not suitable in this case.
-The linearity is lost when performing discretization, such as the age, working hours and etc. The only information left is the features without any relations.

 ### BML (discretization, combination of features)
 ```